More than 100 eye doctors or their families have chosen The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 Monovision correction is very similar to stereo surround sound.
 Audio is transmitted in right and left channels and heard through respective ears yet you do not notice the separation.
 You hear one unified audio stream without thinking about which ear to use.

-To determine if you will be comfortable with Monovision correction, Dr. Maloney or Dr. Shamie will simulate the procedure in-office with a special pair of spectacle lenses.
-Most patients will know immediately if they can adapt to the procedure.
-If you require more time, trial contact lenses can also be used.
+To determine if you will be comfortable with Monovision correction, Dr. Maloney, Dr. Shamie, or Dr. Hura will simulate the procedure in-office with a unique pair of spectacle lenses.
+Most patients immediately know if they can adapt to the procedure.
+If you require more time, you can also use trial contact lenses.
 Patients will simulate the Monovision for a few days with these lenses until they are confident in their decision.

 Patients who do not adapt well to the Monovision trial can still consider laser vision correction to correct distance vision in both eyes.
 If you are under the age of 45, reading glasses usually are not necessary after the procedure.